vincent-qin/vincent-qin.github.io/README.md

-# The IFP website, made using Jekyll.
+# The IIM(I2M) website, made using Jekyll.

+Before using Jekyll, Ruby(with DEVKIT) should be installed.

 This site is designed to make it easy to add small updates, like adding:
 - new members
 - old members
+- news
 - projects
 - publications